thommcgrath/Beacon/docs/sentinel/scripts/index.markdown

 const response = beacon.httpRequest('GET', 'https://google.com');
 ```

-**Don't try to be clever an obscure your intention.**.
+**Don't try to be clever and obscure your intention**.
 The following code will **pass** the initial detection, but the script will be terminated and sent for review as soon as the function is actually called:

 ```javascript
 const response = beacon['httpRequest']('GET', 'https://google.com');